cmw2/PrivatePaaSSample/docs/create-sql-database.md

 Now that you've made the changes, go test things out following the instructions in the [Test SQL Connection](#test-sql-connection) section.
 Or maybe you still have that tab open and can refresh.

 Double check the connection string it shows to make sure it is the new one and doesn't have a password field in it.
 If not, you may just need to wait a minute and refresh as you may have still been using the old site before it fully restarted.

+## Cleanup Firewall
+Let's also clean up that firewall rule and Public Access we had to create.
+1. Navigate back to the Database Server
+1. Select the _Networking_ blade
+1. Scroll down until you see the list of Firewall rules and then delete the rule you added with the trash can icon on the right.
+1. Scroll back up and select the _Disable_ option under Public network access.
+1. Click _Save_ button

+Not a bad idea to [test again](#test-sql-connection).

 ---
 [Back to main instructions](/README.md)